Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems: Results

 \section{Results}

-The fact that the dissipatively driven FK model exhibits hyperchaotic features, i.e.\ a dynamical regime with more then one positive LE, was already highlighted in \cite{ACm}.
-In this paper we perform a more in-depth study of this interesting phenomenon and present new results related to the complex dynamical landscapes emerging in this at first glance simple model.
+The fact that the dissipatively driven FK model exhibits hyperchaotic features, i.e.\ a dynamical regime with more than one positive LE, was already highlighted in \cite{ACm}.
+In this paper, we perform a more in-depth study of this interesting phenomenon and present new results related to the complex dynamical landscapes emerging in this at first glance simple model.

 In Fig.\ \ref{Fig3} we show the heatmap of the results of a scan over the mass $m$ and dc force parameter $F_{\rm dc}$.
-By measuring the percentage of positive LEs in the spectrum we are able to identify several different parameter regimes which lead to dynamics with strong chaoticity.
-In the left panel the results for a dc system ($F_{\rm ac} = 0$) and in the right one ac+dc system ($F_{\rm ac} = 0.2$) are presented.
-In both cases the dynamical landscapes exhibit large periodic phases (dark blue regions) with smaller chaotic windows (light blue to red regions).
+By measuring the percentage of positive LEs in the spectrum we can identify several different parameter regimes that lead to dynamics with strong chaoticity.
+In the left panel, the results for a dc system ($F_{\rm ac} = 0$) and in the right one ac+dc system ($F_{\rm ac} = 0.2$) are presented.
+In both cases, the dynamical landscapes exhibit large periodic phases (dark blue regions) with smaller chaotic windows (light blue to red regions).

 We now additionally comment on the consistency of our calculations and numerical implementations.
 In particular, from \cite{ACm} we know that whenever $\lambda_{\rm max} > 0$ the system typically exhibits collective motion measured by the response function $\bar{v}$ which is defined as